asaparov/parser/README.md

+**TODO:** Document this code.
+The repository is located at <https://github.com/asaparov/parser>.

 This code implements the experiments as described in [this paper](http://asaparov.org/assets/conll_2017.pdf).
 It uses a generative model of semantic grammar, which is implemented as a separate modular repository [grammar](https://github.com/asaparov/grammar) (the parsing and MCMC sampling algorithm are implemented there).

 If you use this code in your research, please cite:
  > Abulhair Saparov, Vijay Saraswat, and Tom M. Mitchell.
 2017.
 A Probabilistic Generative Grammar for Semantic Parsing.
-In *Proceedings of the Twenty-First Conference on Computational Natural Language Learning*.
+In *Proceedings of the 21st SIGNLL Conference on Computational Natural Language Learning*.

 ### Dependencies